 First up we park up at the roadside stop and venture across the road to the walk trail No. 3 that leads north from the Blue house.
 There is a lot a rubbish from years gone by along this trail but we do find some Pygmy orchids (Corunastylis fuscoviridis).
 Mostly spent ones are found however on the return trip we did find some still in flower.

-Inverted flowers Fertilised orchid with rusted tin behind Grow to 250 mm in height
+Fertilised orchid with rusted tin behind

 The only other recognizable orchid found were some Banded greenhoods (Pterostylis vitatta) just starting to flower.
 Nothing more found so we head off to another location.

-Up to 14 stem leaves Lateral sepals yet to drop below hood formed by petals and dorsal sepal
+Lateral sepals yet to drop below hood formed by petals and dorsal sepal

 We head south to a favourite location of ours.; Pallarup Nature Reserve.
 As it is nearly 3pm we have a quick scout along the track leading to the water tank.
 It is along here we find the Crinkle-leafed bunny orchid (Eriochilus dilatatus subsp. undulatus).
 Another bunny orchid without the crinkle-leaf is also found.
 Unsure of the identification so will just name this a ?? bunny orchid (Eriochilus dilatatus).
 Any help in providing an identification would be appreciated.